-In 2017, the RCR will launch the first of its Outstanding Clinical Radiology Researcher awards, to recognise the contribution that clinical radiologists make to radiology research in the NHS.
+In 2017, The Royal College of Radiologists (RCR) launched its Outstanding Clinical Radiology Researcher awards to recognise the contribution that clinical radiologists make to radiology research in the NHS.
 This year, the Outstanding Clinical Radiology Researcher award is jointly sponsored by the RCR and the National Institute for Health Research Clinical Research Network (NIHR CRN).

-The award recognises NHS clinical trainees and consultant radiologists who are Fellows or members of the RCR in good standing and are active in research, specifically recognising outstanding contributions to the conduct of imaging research, as evidenced by publications or presentations and tangible patient benefit, such as influence on clinical pathways, clinical guidelines or patient management.
+The award recognises NHS clinical radiologist trainees and consultants who are Fellows or members of the RCR in good standing and are active in research, specifically recognising outstanding contributions to the conduct of imaging research, as evidenced by publications or presentations and tangible patient benefit, such as influence on clinical pathways, clinical guidelines or patient management.

 Consultant applicants must be radiologists working in UK, wholly employed by the NHS in a predominantly clinical capacity (≥75% clinical commitment; ≥7.5/10 equivalent sessions per week).
 They may hold an honorary university post, but holders of a tenured university post (Senior Lecturer, Reader or Chair) are not eligible.